eucalyptus/architecture/features/wsstack/4.4/Message-Bus-Architectural-Analysis.md

 Features in the 4.4/5.0 release that are relevant for this feature.

-* [[5.0 SQS|5.0-SQS---Architectural-Analysis]] service configuration will need to use new approach, may have messaging requirements
+* [[5.0 SQS|sqs-5.0-Architectural-Analysis]] service configuration will need to use new approach, may have messaging requirements
-* [[ELB using SWF|ELB-SWF-ARCHITECTURAL-ANALYSIS]] relies on threading changes for scalable long polling
+* [[ELB using SWF|elb-4.4-ELB-SWF-ARCHITECTURAL-ANALYSIS]] relies on threading changes for scalable long polling

 ## Related Issues